Former Kent State University President Gives $1 Million to Scholarships

 Kent State University President Emerita Carol Cartwright, Ph.D., and her husband, G. Phillip Cartwright, Ph.D., have made a $1 million estate gift that will create scholarships at Kent State to support students who wish to engage in the arts.
 The Cartwright Family Fund for Opportunities in the Arts is an unrestricted endowment that will enable underrepresented populations to participate in arts education who might not otherwise be able to do so.
 In addition to their planned gift, the Cartwrights have pledged $10,000 per year to begin making an impact on students immediately through scholarship support in the College of the Arts.

-“The Cartwrights have a deep commitment to create transformative opportunities for talented and capable students,” Kent State President Beverly Warren said.
+“The Cartwrights have a deep commitment to create transformative opportunities for talented and capable students,” says Kent State President Beverly Warren.
 “Their support directly contributes to preparing and empowering students from diverse backgrounds to become informed, passionate and well-rounded citizens through an engaging education in the arts.”

 From 1991-2006, President Emerita Cartwright led Kent State, earning her the distinction of the first female president of a state university in Ohio.
 Under her leadership, access and scholarship support for students became Kent State’s top priority, the status of teaching and public service was elevated, academic programs were implemented in a wide range of high-demand and emerging fields, and Kent State successfully completed its first major fundraising campaign.